senofi/fabric-operations-console/packages/athena/env/README.md

 // set custom databases names if the defaults are not okay "db_custom_names": {
-  "DB_COMPONENTS": "athena_components",
+  "DB_COMPONENTS": "athena-components",
-  "DB_SESSIONS": "athena_sessions",
+  "DB_SESSIONS": "athena-sessions",
-  "DB_SYSTEM": "athena_system"
+  "DB_SYSTEM": "athena-system"
 },

 // default database configuration - do not modify